Missouri State Defense Force: Membership

-Prospective members of the MSDF must be at least seventeen years old, but no older than sixty-four.
-However, the adjutant general may waive the upper age limit on a case-by-case basis.
+Prospective members of the MSDF had to be at least seventeen years old, but no older than sixty-four.
+However, the adjutant general could waive the upper age limit on a case-by-case basis.

-There is no physical examination required for membership, but members must guarantee they are able-bodied citizens, in good health, and capable of performing moderate physical activity.
+There was no physical examination required for membership, but members had to guarantee they were able-bodied citizens, in good health, and capable of performing moderate physical activity.

 Duties

-The MSDF carries the same stateside responsibilities as the Missouri National Guard, including assisting the National Guard on recovery operations following natural disasters.
-In the event of the National Guard deploying outside of the state, the MSDF is assigned to assist in the mobilization process and assume the stateside duties of the National Guard for the duration of the deployment, including:
+The MSDF carried the same stateside responsibilities as the Missouri National Guard, including assisting the National Guard on recovery operations following natural disasters.
+In the event of the National Guard deploying outside of the state, the MSDF was assigned to assist in the mobilization process and assume the stateside duties of the National Guard for the duration of the deployment, including: